jaredpar/runfo/runfo/README.md

 biggest source of flakiness that we directly control as a team.

 ### I looked at the code and you should be ashamed of the hackery!
-A: Indeed I am ashamed.
+Indeed I am ashamed.
 I’ve used more SelectMany calls and Tuples in this tool as I did in the rest of my career combined :smile: